insanity54/bitcoin-booth/README.md

 ## How is Bitcoin used?

 Bitcoin's most popular use is as digital cash for the internet.
 Using Bitcoin, Sara can pay Charlie directly for goods or services, in the same way as when she pays in-person using physical cash.
-Bitcoin liberates users from the fees, political censorship, middlemen, and gatekeepers which are inherent in payment methods such as VISA, MASTERCARD, and Paypal.
+Bitcoin liberates users from the fees, political censorship, middlemen, and gatekeepers which are inherent in payment methods such as VISA, Mastercard, and Paypal.

 ## Is Bitcoin anonymous?